makerdao/community/governance/votes/Executive vote - July 29, 2022.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
 - Amendments to the letter agreements between RWA Foundation and various parties for the RWA-009 (HVBank) legal construction.
+- 25 million DAI will be drawn down in the RWA-009 (HVBank) vault.

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
 - Societe Generale – Forge (OFH) will be onboarded as a new vault type, RWA-008, as detailed below.